jaredmahan/react-booking-app/README.md

     - Currently the page is there but it does not add the item to the list

 # How to run the app:
-In order to run this app you will nned to use `npm` to install webpack, typescript, and maybe webpack-dev-server.
+1. In order to run this app you will nned to use `npm` to install webpack, typescript, and maybe webpack-dev-server.
+2. You will then need to run `npm i` and once that completes you can then run `npm start` to run webpack-dev-server.

 # Requirements